-My work has focused on translational research in DNA damage and repair, specifically, to determine how those activities can be exploited therapeutically to treat cancers and protect normal cells from oxidative and DNA base damage.
-Since 1993, I have focused specifically on the enzyme apurinic/apyrimidinic endonuclease 1/ Redox effector factor-1 (APE1/Ref-1)—mechanistically as well as a therapeutic target in cancers and other diseases that manifest cancer-like properties.
-APE1/Ref-1 is unique to the Base Excision Repair Pathway (BER), with dual repair and redox signaling functions that are crucial to cellular viability.
-My work has been the first to tease apart those functions, not only to fully characterize them, but to also determine how to manipulate each function individually for therapeutic benefit.
-In doing the latter, I discovered and have been developing a redox-specific inhibitor of Ref-1, as well as second-generation analogs that are under further investigation.
-This original work was the impetus for becoming Chief Scientific Founder and Officer of Apexian Pharmaceutical, an integrated drug development company that’s leveraging the APE1/Ref-1 target platform to produce new therapeutics for some of the deadliest and hardest-to-treat cancers.
-Apexian recently submitted and received a treatment IND (IND125360) for a new drug that targets Ref-1; its potential indications include ovarian, colon, pancreatic cancer, leukemias as well as other adult and pediatric cancers.
-APX3330 is completing a phase 1 clinical trial for safety and recommended Phase II dose (RP2D) in cancer patients (NCT03375086).
-I am also exploring APE1/Ref-1 and BER for mechanistic and therapeutic opportunities in chemotherapy-induced peripheral neuropathy (CIPN) and other diseases.
-In broader terms, all the academic chairs I’ve held and the program leader and director positions I currently hold are dedicated to fast-tracking collaboration and translational research to find more effective cancer treatments.
-In my Associate Director positions, I also help equip the next generation of researchers by training and mentoring junior faculty, postdoctorates, fellows, MD students and others.
-My expertise in Ref-1 functions, drug development, such as taking APX3330 to clinical trials and development of second generation compounds, as well as years of studies centering on Ref-1 and its role as a node in cancer cells will augment this application.
+My work has focused on translational research in DNA damage and repair, as well as redox signaling, specifically to determine how those activities can be exploited therapeutically to treat cancers and protect normal cells from oxidative and DNA base damage.
+I have focused specifically on the enzyme apurinic/apyrimidinic endonuclease 1/ Redox effector factor-1 (APE1/Ref-1)—mechanistically as well as a therapeutic target in cancers and other diseases that manifest cancer-like properties.
+APE1/Ref-1 is unique to the Base Excision Repair Pathway (BER), withdual repair and redox signaling functions that are crucial to cellular viability.
+My work has been focused on teasing apart these functions and in the process we have discovered and have been developing redox-specific inhibitors of Ref-1.
+The main areas of my research are: 1) Comprehensive molecular characterization of the APE1/Ref-1 enzyme and its functions, 2) Discoveries that APE1/Ref-1’s redox activities help maintain the DNA-binding capability of numerous transcription factors (HIF-1α, NF-kB, STAT3, AP-1), and the therapeutic value of modulating that redox activity, 3) Anti-angiogenesis and anti-inflammatory therapeutics in cancer and non-cancer systems and impact on tumor microenvironment, 4) Studies relating to DNA damage and repair of neuronal cells resulting in chemotherapy induced peripheral neuropathy (CIPN), and 5) Identification and development of small-molecule inhibitors of both APE1/Ref-1’s redox signaling and DNA repair functions, including development of APX3330 for Phase 1/2 trials in cancer and other indications.
+This work was the impetus for becoming a Founder and Chief Scientific Officer of Apexian Pharmaceutical (https://apexianpharma.com/) targeting Ref-1 to produce new therapeutics for some of the deadliest and hardest-to-treat cancers.
+Apexian recently completed a phase I clinical trial using oral APX3330 in solid tumor patients (NCT03375086).
+This trial established safety, expected PK, target engagement, and responses in patients in the trial.
+Phase II trials are being developed in cancer and other indications (IBD), including licensing our compounds for Phase II trials in diabetic retinopathy and diabetic macular edema to Ocuphire Pharma.
+In broader terms, all the academic chairs I have held and the program leader and director positions he currently holds are dedicated to fast-tracking collaboration and translational research to find more effective cancer treatments as well as treatments for other indications..
+In my Associate Director positions, he also helps equip the next generation of researchers by training and mentoring junior faculty, postdoctorates, fellows, MD students and others.

 I serve on numerous consulting/scientific boards of several biotechnology companies and have and still serves on various NIH/NCI study sections and Cancer Center review panels.
 I was chair of the Cancer Etiology Study Section at NIH and reviews for numerous international agencies.
 I am a member of American Association for the Advancement of Science, American Association for Cancer Research, Society for Pediatric Research, and American Society of Clinical Oncology.
 I also serve on the editorial board of Frontiers in Bioscience, Journal of Pharmacology and Experimental Therapeutics, Mutation Research; Molecular and Fundamental Mechanisms (Assoc Editor) and Current Molecular Pharmacology.